11

 In this reading with your scenario, you wouldn't be able to use it in the same turn you used your reaction to cast it.

-Up to the DM
+It's up to the DM

 My unprovable hunch is that the assumption is that you receive your damage when it's not your turn and you generally wouldn't get an attack until your turn.
 In your scenario, you are triggering this damage yourself by jumping into the bonfire.